Image

 In April 2025, using EMPAC’s spaces simultaneously like a series of chambers, the series culminates in two days of events including performances by Leslie Cuyjet, an installation and performances by Katherine Simóne Reynolds and A.J.
 McClenon, and artist talks by Steffani Jemison and Justine A. Chambers on their latest works which register archival and historical traces through gesture.

-Jonathan González joins the artists during the festival as guest writer and interlocutor, documenting the events for future archives in relation to González's ongoing research on Black performance history and practice.
+Jonathan González and julia elizabeth neal join the artists during the festival as guest writers and interlocutors, documenting the events for future archives in relation to their ongoing research on Black performance history and practice.

 Food and refreshments will be available for purchase at Evelyn's Café throughout the festival.